 There are so many (often-conflicting) philosophies and religions in the world.
 Why is yours the right one?
 Have you taken the time to really study and practice the world’s philosophical and religious traditions, to find the one(s) with which you actually most agree and feel are true, or do you just believe what your family or society tells you to believe?
 Similarly, do you believe what you want to be true, or what you think is most likely to be true?

-Societies usually make sense within themselves, if one understands the philosophies upon which they are based.
+Societies usually make sense within themselves, if one understands the philosophies and histories upon which they are based.

 How might life be, if governments were not monopolistic within their territories, for example, if several federal governments (e.g., one run by democrats, one by republicans, one by environmentalists, etc.) competed to offer laws and services to a country, and citizens could subscribe to only one government at a time?
 I wonder if this freedom would cause people to fight less with each other.